ZSL-Image/BA-ZSL/README.md

 # MGFIN
-This is the implementation code of the paper “MGFIN: Multi-Granularity Feature Interaction Network for Zero-Shot Learning”.
+This is the implementation code of the paper “Multi-Granularity Feature Interaction Network for Zero-Shot Learning”.

 ## Requirements